Linda McCabe and Erin McCabe with Corcoran Pacific Properties

 Whether you’re buying a primary home, the vacation condo of your dreams, or a rental condo, you’re making a significant investment that will impact you financially for years to come.
 As a result, the smartest move you can make is to obtain your own buyer’s agent in order to assure the best possible outcome for you and your investment.
 Instead of costing you more money, a buyer’s agent can actually save you money and a lot of headaches.
 Here’s how:

-The Buyer’s Agent Works for You but Costs You NOTHING.
+The Buyer’s Agent Works for You!

 Furthermore, unlike much of the mainland, leasehold properties are common in Waikiki, and so it is important to have an agent who can analyze the terms and conditions of such an agreement along with the length of time you anticipate keeping the property to help you negotiate the best deal.
 Your agent can outline the pros and cons so you can make the best decision based on your circumstances.
 Without a buyer’s agent that understands leaseholds, you’re at the mercy of the listing agent who simply wants to make the sale.